paesanilab/MB-Fit/fitting/1B/get_codes/README.md

  - Atom   Analit: XXX Numerical: YYY Diff: ZZZ
    This line gives the analytical (from polynomials), numerical (from finite differences) gradient, and their absolute value of the difference.

+# Run fit
+ `./fit-1b [training_set.xyz] > [log_file]`
+ In destination/ , this fits the polynomials to your training set in xyz format.
+ - The energies of the training set must be in kcal/mol in the comment line.
+ - The energies of the training set must be scaled to the minimum energy, being that one 0.